WallStreetBro is a retired quantitative Options trader who worked in 4 countries trading on all the big exhanges in Europe, Asia and the US.

 All Right, Time for the Basics

 Options are derivatives.
 This means that the value of an option depends on and is derived from one or more underlying values.
 Possible underlying values include stocks, foreign currencies, and interest rates.
-If not specified otherwise this article will take stocks or index futures as the underlying in our examples.
+If not otherwise specified, this article will take stocks or index futures as the underlying in our examples.
+Below are the four basic positions one can have as far as calls and puts are concerned.

 - Long Call: The right to buy 100 shares at the strike price.